 Our Full-time Traineeships Program helps adult Aboriginal and Torres Strait islander job seekers to develop into a role over 12 months.
 We provide participants with training and support with the aim to offer them a permanent position once they complete the traineeship.
 We’re currently working on expanding the program across the organisation.

 We’ve worked closely with our Campus Talent Acquisition team to develop a transition process to support CareerTrackers Interns into our Summer Intern Program during their penultimate year.
 This will provide them with the best opportunity to secure a position on our Graduate Program on completion of their studies.

 Future Leaders Program

 Our Future Leaders Program supports Aboriginal and Torres Strait Islander employees to develop their leadership skills and experiences to progress their careers to management level.
 We also recognise that building leadership skills benefit Aboriginal and Torres Strait Islander communities more broadly.
 We are committed to supporting employees to be role models in the community.

 The Group continually seeks to directly employ Aboriginal and Torres Strait Islander people into permanent positions through:

 - Recruitment and employment agencies

 - Online sources.

-To find out more about our Indigenous Careers Programs or to apply,
+Click here to find out more about our Indigenous Careers Programs.